pretlowjc/Intro-to-D2-Character-UI/README.md

 **Where to Begin?**

+To start off, when you start up your game for the first time you will come across the steps to creating your character.
+First, you will choose which class you would like to be.
+You can choose from one of three classes.

+**Titan**

+*"Disciplined and proud, Titans are capable of both aggressive assaults and stalwart defenses."*

+**Hunter**

+*"Agile and daring, Hunters are quick on their feet and quicker on the draw."

+**Warlock**

+*"Warlocks weaponize the mysteries of the universe to sustain themselves and devastate their foes."*

-To start off, lets look in the top left of the character's ui.
+Lets look in the top left of the character's ui.
 There you will see four things.
 You will see a first the your name.
 Whether it be your gamertag, steam name, or your Playstation ID, these will be all there where the highlighted item is below.

 ![Character UI Name](https://user-images.githubusercontent.com/72057076/97233173-e21c7500-17b4-11eb-81f8-74e9dd6f88b2.png)